yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     - The base stage includes environment setup which we expect to change very rarely, if at all.

       - Creates a new Docker image from the base image node:alpine.
-This base image has node.js on it and is optimized fro small size.
+This base image has node.js on it and is optimized for small size.

       - Add `curl` to the base image to support Docker health checks.